top of page

 Depending on your answers, you have the following options:

-1. Administrative Divorce in Romania.
+Administrative Divorce in Romania.
+Litigation Lawyer.

 This takes place in front of the civil status officer.
 The competent civil status officer is from the City Hall where the marriage was officiated or from the City Hall of the locality where the spouses had their last common residence.
 The last common residence is not necessarily the one on the identity card, but refers to the actual residence.
 A joint declaration by the spouses to this effect is sufficient.